 VicRoads Builds for the Future with Yotta

-One year on from adopting the solution, Australian state road and traffic authority, VicRoads is reaping the rewards of using technology company Yotta’s visualised asset management software, Horizons.
+One year on from adopting the solution, Australian state road and traffic authority, VicRoads is reaping the rewards of using technology company Yotta’s highway asset management software, Horizons.

 Key gains achieved include the ability to model various budget scenarios and compare them with historically selected forward works programmes; the ability to model the impact of changes in funding levels on network condition and the opportunity to model different road schemes against each other, but also take socio-economic criteria into account – in order to determine priorities.

 In addition, Horizons’ flexibility makes it easy for VicRoads to incorporate a wide array of different data sets from third party systems into the solution.
 The Horizons software also enables VicRoads to quickly and easily view and identify gaps in the data or incorrect information.
 It not only provides the authority with significantly enhanced insight into its highways assets but it critically also gives it a faster time to insight.

 Moreover, Horizons is easy to use, there are no complex algorithms to be developed and analysis can be carried out and completed rapidly, in turn enabling VicRoads to make more accurate decisions more quickly and to deliver higher service levels to key stakeholders.

 Horizons was implemented at VicRoads by a consortium including asset management delivery leader, Fulton Hogan; Opus, a leading multi-disciplinary infrastructure consultancy; and technology company, Yotta itself.
 The consortium is primarily using the software to support the programme development and asset management of two large-scale Maintenance Alliance Contracts, encompassing more than 7,500 kilometres of arterial road network across the state of Victoria.